-The scheme is administered by the Department of State Growth (DSG), Tasmania, to:
+The scheme is administered by the Department of State Growth (DSG), Tasmania (as the Authority), to:

-- permit access of PBS Level 2 vehicle combinations exceeding 26 m in length (e.g. 30-metre A-Doubles, 30-metre B-Doubles) or 68.5-tonne gross mass to the Tasmanian road network
+- permit access of Performance-Based Standards (PBS) Level 2 vehicle combinations exceeding 26 m in length (e.g. 30-m A Doubles, 30-m B Doubles) or 68.5-tonne gross mass to the Tasmanian road network

 - monitor the operation of certain PBS Level 2 vehicle combinations on an approved road network, including speed at no greater than 90 km/h

 - monitor whether the vehicles which exceed 68.5 tonne gross mass cross

 The scheme is regulated by the National Heavy Vehicle Regulator (NHVR).

 To participate in the scheme, transport operators must conform with the requirements specified within the instrument of access approval (e.g. a Notice or permit).
 Enrolment in TMA is one of those requirements.

 Find out more details on the scheme by downloading a copy of the PBS Vehicle Monitoring Scheme document.